dlnorman/standalone-bookmarks/README.md

 # Self-Hosted Bookmarks Application

 A feature-rich, self-hosted bookmarks manager built with PHP and SQLite.
-Perfect for single-user setups with support for multiple devices, automatic archiving, screenshot capture, and advanced analytics.
+Perfect for single-user setups with support for multiple devices, automatic archiving, screenshot capture, and advanced analytics. **Optimized for high traffic with HTTP caching and database indexes.**

 ## Quick Start